uptonking/kylin/ROADMAP.md

 4. new storage

 ## todo
-- support more local file forrmats, like .xls, db.dump
+- support more local file formats, like .xls, db.dump
 - integrate with datax
 - integrate with playboard